acrosman/snowfakery_extras/Readme.md

 This is a collection of sample code and directions for creating plugins and providers for Snowfakery.

-_Please Note: This does not work yet!_

 ## Things you'll need

-1. Python 3 (generally recent-ish version)
+1. Python 3 (generally recent-ish version).
-2. Snowfakery 1.6 or later
+2. Snowfakery 1.9 or later.
-3. Faker module for python (`pip3 install Faker`)
+3. Faker module for python (`pip3 install Faker`).
     1. A Faker sample community provider like [Microservice](https://github.com/craiga/faker-microservice): `pip3 install faker-microservice`
 4. A recipe to work from (see recipes folder).